 A number of other drugs have been evaluated in a pilot fashion for the treatment of cancer anorexia and cachexia.
 They include branched-chain amino acids, thalidomide (Thalomid), metoclopramide, oxandrolone (Oxandrin), insulin, and adenosine triphosphate.

 Similarly, exciting data have arisen from a preliminary study of ghrelin, an endogenous ligand for the growth hormone secretagogue receptor.
 A study of 21 patients demonstrated the safety of this substance, allowing for the possibility of its further testing in the future.
 In addition, Garcia and others recently conducted a randomized, double-blind, placebo-controlled pilot study with anamorelin, an oral ghrelin mimetic, in 16 patients with cachexia and observed improvements in weight and trends to suggest greater food intake.
-These findings invite further study, and larger trials are ongoing.
-It is anticipated that by late 2014, results of two phase III trials, known as ROMANA 1 and 2, show that the trials did not reach their dual primary endpoint of improved muscle mass and improved function of muscle mass.
+Unfortunately, preliminary results from two phase III trials, known as ROMANA 1 and 2, show that the trials did not reach their dual primary endpoint of improved muscle mass and improved function of muscle mass.
 In addition, two phase III placebo-controlled studies of enobosarm, a selective androgen receptor modulator, were recently completed and reported in preliminary fashion.
-These preliminary data show that at a dose of 3 mg once daily, enobosarm had a favorable effect on stair climb power through day 84 of the study (P = .0185), although results for this endpoint were consistent between trials.
+These preliminary data show that at a dose of 3 mg once daily, enobosarm had a favorable effect on stair climb power through day 84 of the study (P = .0185), although results for this endpoint were not consistent between trials.
 This agent also had favorable effects on lean body mass compared to placebo.
 Although preliminary results are promising, taken together, these two clinical trials did not meet the overall criteria for the co-primary responder endpoints of lean body mass and physical function, as outlined in the trials.
 The disappointing results from these large phase III studies underscore the challenge of improving outcomes for patients who are suffering from cancer-associated weight loss.

 A recent surge in preclinical work points to other agents that may soon undergo further testing in the clinical setting.
 Of greater salience, Zhou and others examined inhibition of ActRIIB, observing in tumor-bearing animal models that such an intervention completely reversed prior loss of skeletal muscle and led to a survival advantage.
 Such provocative findings suggest a need for further study of anti-myostatin agents in the clinical setting.